 Date Milestone 29 Sep 2019 Submission of Inception Deliverables.
 30 Oct 2019 Phase 1 complete.
 A working hand pose estimator ready.
 30 Nov 2019 First hand gesture recognition prototype ready.
 15 Jan 2020 Second hand gesture recognition prototype ready.
 2 Feb 2020 Submission of Elaboration Deliverables.
 14 Feb 2020 Third hand gesture recognition model ready.
-19 Apr 2020 Submission of Final Deliverables.
+30 Apr 2020 Submission of Final Deliverables.

-Table 4.4: Major project milestones.
+Table 4.5: Major project milestones.

-4.5 Summary
+4.6 Summary

 Through this project, we expect that we can successfully build an architecture that has been previously under researched.
-By assessing the performance of my models, I should be able to show that the earlier discussed observation can indeed provide valuable information that can be coded into the model.
+By assessing the performance of the models, we should be able to show that the earlier discussed observation can indeed provide valuable information that can be coded into the model.
 The project has been split into two phases.
-Currently, the project close to completing the first development phase.
-We will next directly work on a hand gesture classifier.
-We will first focus on researching the current state of the art performers in this sphere and search of common features of these models.
-Next, we will design and implement our own models.